awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 **CloudFront Distributions**
 For CloudFront distributions, do one of the following:

 + **If you used the same account to create your Route 53 hosted zone and your CloudFront distribution** – Choose **Alias Target** and choose a distribution from the list\.
-If you have a lot of distributions, you can type the first few characters of the domain name for your distribution to filter the list\.
+If you have a lot of distributions, you can enter the first few characters of the domain name for your distribution to filter the list\.

   If your distribution doesn't appear in the list, note the following: